RTTB Frequently Asked Questions

 How is RTTB related to Rebuilding Together, Inc.?

 Rebuilding Together Tampa Bay is an affiliate of Rebuilding Together, Inc., the largest non-profit, volunteer home rehabilitation organization in America with 166 affiliates across the country.
+Find out more about Rebuilding Together at their website.

 What is your mission?